aortem/dartstream/CONTRIBUTING.md

 ## Available Versions

-DartStream is available to the Dart community in three versions:
+Firebase Dart Authentication SDK is available to the Dart community in three versions:

 1. **Free - Open Source Version**: Available for anyone to use, modify, and distribute according to the needs of their project.
-2. **Hosted Framework**: Similar to Laravel Vapor, this version provides a managed, hosted solution for those looking to deploy DartStream applications with ease.
+2. **Hosted Framework**: Similar to Laravel Vapor, this version provides a managed, hosted solution for those looking to deploy Firebase Dart Authentication SDK applications with ease.
 3. **Aortem - SAAS Version**: The most comprehensive version, offering full SaaS capabilities for enterprise needs, including additional features and support and a full host of Native Dart SDK's for your most popular integrations.

 ## Community